 Eggo capitalized on the popularity of Stranger Things by launching a campaign that engaged their audience and promoted Eggos’ Stranger Things fanaticism.

-Today’s audience is very much connected to the OTT web series and their favorite characters.
+Today’s audience is well connected to OTT web series’ and their favorite characters.
 Incorporating such an element brings a sense of excitement to the campaign.

 What was the purpose of this campaign?

 Disney invited fans to the premiere of Beauty and the Beast by handing over their Instagram account to Gaston (played by actor Luke Evans).